The Cost of Being Too Conservative with the 4% Rule

 In the short term, maybe.
 Over the long term, it’s highly unlikely.

-Not finding the right balance could be dangerously wasteful.
+Not finding the right balance could be wasteful.

 The Assumptions Behind the Number